How To File Bankruptcy for Free in Alabama

 Y-Combinator

 Upsolve is a 501(c)(3) nonprofit that started in 2016.
-Our mission is to help low-income families resolve their debt and fix their credit using free software tools.
+Our mission is to help low-income families eliminate their debt and fix their credit with our free bankruptcy tool.
 Our team includes debt experts and engineers who care deeply about making the financial system accessible to everyone.
 We have world-class funders that include the U.S. government, former Google CEO Eric Schmidt, and leading foundations.

 To learn more, read why we started Upsolve in 2016, our reviews from past users, and our press coverage from places like the New York Times and Wall Street Journal.